Codegen

 -f, --file <filename> Source from metadata encoded file

--w, --wsUrl <URL> Source from websocket URL
+-w, --wsUrl <URL> Source from websocket url

 -c, --chainSpec <filename> Source from chain spec file